PSA and Opel - who wins, who loses?

 Opel sold just under one million cars in 2016.
 Combining thsis with PSA’s 3.1 million sales would create the second biggest car maker in Europe, behind Volkswagen.
 However, if Opel can’t turn a profit on a million sales, then there could be trouble ahead.

-A takeover would mean PSA does gain some very efficient factories in Germany and Spain, plus Opel’s impressive technical, research and development facilities in Russelsheim, all of which would be helpful for future model development.
+The takeover means PSA does gain some very efficient factories in Germany and Spain, plus Opel’s impressive technical, research and development facilities in Russelsheim, all of which would be helpful for future model development.
 It also gains an extra sub-brand, Vauxhall, and this is where real trouble could lie.

 Vauxhall has been kept going by General Motors because it sells well in the UK market, mostly thanks to a form of patriotism, and its factories in Luton and Ellsemere Port in Wales are efficient and cost-effective.